Tun Fatimah-class patrol vessel

 The Tun Fatimah class is a series of offshore patrol vessels (OPVs) built by the Malaysian company THHE-Destini with the assistance of Damen company from the Netherlands based on the design of the Damen 1800-class OPV vessel.
-THHE-Destini is a joint venture between two local company which is THHE and the builder, Destini Berhad.
+THHE-Destini is a joint venture between two local companies, which are THHE and the builder, Destini Berhad.
 The class is also known as the Damen 1800-class offshore patrol vessel and the class changed names after the first ship of the class, KM Tun Fatimah.
 A total of three ships of this class are planned to be built.
 Due to delays in the project, the Malaysian government has appointed a new builder, Shin Yang, to complete the remaining ships.